geebioso/VDGLM/README.md

 		* `wb_cont_format_fixed(_mdl2).bash`: these scripts will format images for wb_view on a fixed scale (_mdl2 is GLM )
-		These files can be fun as follows: `source wb_cont_format.bash 0.2` to format an image with a non-fixed color scheme with a Cohen’s d threshold of 0.2
+		These files can be fun as follows: `source wb_cont_format.bash 0.2` to format an image with a non-fixed color scheme with a Cohen’s d threshold of 0.2 .
+Each script reads the cifti data from a file of the form `cohensd_whs{x}_whmodel{y}{str}.dscalar.nii` where x indicates the simulation number and y indicates the model (1=VDGLM, 2=GLM).
+The way the file is formatted for visualization is determined by the script.
+The output produced by each script is a workbench spec file with naming convention `contrasts_{str}.spec` where `str=`:
-	5) There are also corresponding files for writing the images (these iterate over the thresholds we need):
-		`wb_cont_to_image.bash`
-		`wb_cont_to_image_fixed_mdl2.bash`
-		`wb_cont_to_image_fixed.bash`
-		`wb_cont_to_image_mdl2.bash`
-		These files can be run as follows: `source wb_cont_to_image.bash`
-	6) For each effect size threshold, you need to MANUALLY CREATE A SCENE FILE:
-		* For example, for a small threshold, run the command:
-			`source wb_cont_format.bash 0.2`
-			`wb_view contrasts.spec`
-		* Create a scene file with the name cohens_d_whs26_[threshsize].scene.
- Thresh size much match Cohen’s d: {small:0.2, medium:0.5, large:0.8}
-			* Click the movie click board in workbench
-			* For each map in workbench add a new scene, click add window to see the image information.
-Make sure that the Name of the scene matches the name of the map.
-    7) Once you have saved all the scene files, you can print images using to image commands as follows: `source wb_cont_to_image.bash`.
-Images will be saved in the image directory.
+`''`:indicates the VDGLM results with a non-fixed scale.
+`fixed`: indicates the VDGLM with a fixed scale.
+`mdl2`: indicates the GLM with a non-fixed scale.
+`fixed_mdl2`: indicates the GLM with a fixed scale.
+To visualize results (e.g., `contrasts.spec`) type the following:
+`wb_view contrasts.spec`.
+Images can be saved using File/Capture Image.
+The cifti files used to create the spec files are stored in the directory `ROI2NIfTI/files`.
+	6) If there is a problem running the bash scripts for formatting images, you can also manually create each image.
+To do this, open the files:
+    `ROI2NIfTI/files/cohensd_whs{x}_whmodel{y}{str}.dscalar.nii`
+    `ROI2NIfTI/files/S1200.R.pial_MSMAll.32k_fs_LR.surf.gii`
+    `ROI2NIfTI/files/S1200.L.pial_MSMAll.32k_fs_LR.surf.gii`
+    `ROI2NIfTI/files/Gordon333.32k_fs_LR.dlabel.nii`
+and set the viewing options manually.

 # Examples